DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-intro.rst

 The instructions are followed in sequence by the loco given to it; the ``AT`` command just leaves the loco running until that sensor is detected.

 Notice that this automation does not specify the loco address.
-If you drive a loco with EngineDriver and then hand it over to this automation, then the automation will run with the loco you last drove.
+If you drive a loco with the throttle and then hand it over to this automation, then the automation will run with the loco you last drove.

 Example 5: Signals in a train script
 -------------------------------------